Illustration

 Dostoyevsky was obviously wrong.
 In fact, religious people in general are wrong.
 Religion does not bring higher moral standards to societies.
 Religion will never do away with disdain or oppression or violence or crime.
 On the contrary, religion facilitates crime and immorality, facilitates moral double standards and warfare.
 Religion is not something harmless and cute.
 Religion is bad for you!

 It can, however, be argued that before a certain nation or society has reached a certain level of social and industrial development, organized religion probably serves that nation or society very well, providing productive rules and institutions for both public life and private life.
 But once a certain standard of wealth and science and art has been reached, a profound and far-reaching secularization of all laws and institutions is the thing that serves any affluent, advanced, and modern society best.
 Thus, in the miserable 19th century Russia, with all that famine and serfdom, Dostoyevsky perhaps had a point (on how to best police the ignorant underclass)—but just a few decades later, the emancipated and affluent post WWII Scandinavia and Japan prove him wrong.
-Religion is not the best way to police reasonably educated and affluent societies&mdash, it turns out secularization is.
+Religion is not the best way to police reasonably educated and affluent societies, it turns out secularization is.

 For the record—in distinguishing between organized religion’s (positive?) effect on underdeveloped, premodern societies on the one hand, and organized religion’s (negative!) effect on modern, developed, affluent societies on the other hand, I owe part of my argument to Wilkinson and Pickett and their recently published and much debated book The Spirit Level: Why More Equal Societies Almost Always Do Better (London, 2009).
 The separation Wilkinson and Pickett make in their book between modern, affluent, Western democracies (which constitute the subject matter of their book) and underdeveloped countries (not the subject matter of their book) makes sense also (I would argue) for a discussion about religiousness and secularization.
 Wilkinson and Pickett themselves never discuss or even mention religiousness or secularization as factors that could influence the welfare of a certain society’s or nation’s citizens.
 This (I would argue) is a considerable flaw with their book—because it is impossible to understand how societies function without weighing in the effects of religiousness and secularization.